VB-G RAM G Bill vs MGNREGA: Key Differences, Benefits and Concerns

-VB-G RAM G Bill vs MGNREGA: The Viksit Bharat Guarantee for Rozgar and Ajeevika Mission (Gramin) Bill, often known as the VB-G RAM G bill, was approved by the Lok Sabha on Thursday despite fierce opposition.
-The MGNREGA of the UPA era is replaced with the VB-G RAM G law, which provides rural residents with 125 days of pay employment.
+VB-G RAM G Bill vs MGNREGA: The Viksit Bharat Guarantee on Rozgar and Ajeevika Mission (Gramin) Bill commonly referred to as the VB-G RAM G bill was almost unanimously passed in the Lok Sabha after a fierce opposition.
+The MGNREGA of the UPA regime is substituted with the VB-G RAM G law that gives the rural population 125 days of pay jobs.

 What Is VB-G RAM G Bill?

-In contrast to MGNREGA’s 100 days, the Center claims that the VB-G RAM G Bill will increase the statutory wage employment guarantee for unskilled workers to 125 days every fiscal year.
-In addition to introducing accountability and openness, the new bill will provide the gram panchayat and sabha the authority to decide what has to be done.
+Compared to the 100 days under MGNREGA, the Center estimates that the VB-G RAM G Bill will raise the statutory wage employment guarantee of the unskilled workers to 125 days per fiscal year.
+The new bill will give the gram panchayat and sabha the right to make decisions on what should be done besides bringing about accountability and openness.

 MGNREGA vs VB-G RAM G bill